Uxbridge, Ontario: Language

-English is the mother tongue of 91.7% of the population, whereas French, the other official language, of 1.0%.
-German is the mother tongue of 1.4% of the residents of Uxbridge, while native speakers of Italian make up 1.0% of the population.
+As of the 2021 census, English is the mother tongue of 88.9% of the population, whereas French, the other official language, of 0.9%.
+Non-official languages are spoken by 8.7%, of which German is the mother tongue of 1.1% of the residents of Uxbridge, and native speakers of Italian make up 1.0% of the population.